isomerpages/nlb-eyeonasia/_india-know-living/00-architecture-in-india.md

 [**Balkrishna Doshi: Architecture for the people**](https://eservice.nlb.gov.sg/item_holding.aspx?bid=204037942){:target="_blank"}

 Balkrishna V. Doshi is an influential pioneer of modern architecture in India, internationally known for his visionary urban planning and social housing projects.
-Experts give insights into the inspiration behind Doshi's work and background to his projects, and his lasting influence on younger generations.
-A detailed biography and new photographs of his buildings demonstrate the timeliness of the Indian master's approaches to architecture.
+Experts give insights into the inspiration behind Doshi's work, the background to his projects and his lasting influence on younger generations.
+A detailed biography and photographs of his buildings demonstrate the timeliness of the Indian master's approaches to architecture.

-All rights reserved, Ahmedabad, India: Vastushilpa Foundation, 2019.
+All rights reserved, Ahmedabad: Vastushilpa Foundation, 2019.

 <img src="/images/book-covers/Learning-from-Mumbai-practising-architecture-in-urban-India.jpg" style="width:150px;" />